sambadregmi/sambadregmi.github.io/_pages/cv.md

 Employment
 ======
-* **Senior Mechatronics Engineer**, ASML, Wilton-CT (May 2022 - Present)
-  * Working with system architects in a multidiscipline project team to develop concepts, perform engineering analysis, and build and test prototypes.
+* **Senior Mechatronics Engineer**, ASML, Wilton-CT (May 2022 - Present) Working with system architects in a multi-discipline project team to develop concepts, perform engineering analysis, and build and test mechatronics prototypes.
+  * Create budgets, set requirements and facilitate development of the module.
+  * Act as a technical leader and contribute to breakdown of complex technical problems, analyze the problems from different angles and find multiple solutions to choose from.
+  * Understand team goal, provide deliverable on time and take responsibility for the decisions.
+  * Define, plan and priorities tasks and follow-up on results.
+  * Communicate clear to technical team (and broad audience), about directions and expectations and follow up and feedback on results.
 * **Graduate Research Assistant**, Missouri University of Science and Technology, Rolla-MO (August 2017 - April 2022)
   * Designed and developed robotic manipulator for physical human robot interaction experiments; Selected required hardware and software for the robot; and, currently trying to implement various force, position, and velocity control strategies on the robot
   * Developed a "dynamics" simulator of a robotic manipulator using Lagrangian method; estimated the friction/damping of rotational joints, and verified its accuracy using the effective inertia estimate; developed a method to estimate the output impedance of a manipulator using the robotic simulator